LEAGUE RULES & REGULATIONS

 The Community Basketball League understands that on the rare occurrence things happen and games need to be postponed.
 A minimum of 48 hours notice is given for last minute occurrences.

-Each team playing in the Community Basketball League must have a matching kit to include vests and shorts which are numbered front and back.
+Each team playing in the Community Basketball League must have a matching kit to include vests which are numbered front and back, with matching shorts.

-Undergarments that are visible such as T-shirts are not permitted (unless it is part of the uniform and are worn by the whole team)
+Undergarments that are visible such as T-shirts are not permitted (unless it is part of the uniform and are worn by the whole team).
+Compression tops are permitted but must be either white or black or the same colour as the team kit.

-All Jewellery must be removed prior to the start of the game.
+All jewellery must be removed prior to the start of the game.
 There may be situations where jewellery and adornments cannot be removed.
-Please ensure that these situations are brought to the attention of the League Commissioners and Officials prior to tip off time.
+Please ensure that these situations are brought to the attention of the League Commissioner and Officials prior to tip off time.
 The Commissioner and Officials will then decide if the jewellery or adornment can be worn if properly covered up.
-The Commissioners decision is final.
+The Commissioners decision is final and the safety of all participating players is paramount.

 In the unlikely event of a player being disqualified from a game other than for a 5th Foul violation, that player is automatically suspended from his/her next match.
 The suspension will take effect from the next match.